top of page

 She believes in the importance of her artwork to provide a look into Black girlhood/womanhood that can be represented and understood.

-This acrylic archive has enabled her to explore aspects of the mundane, human vulnerability and sexuality.
-Influenced by Kerry James Marshall and Emma Amos, Dannielle focuses on developing personal narratives within her portraits that challenge gender and racial stereotypes.
+, Dannielle focuses on developing personal narratives within her portraits that challenge gender and racial stereotypes.
 By placing herself in the paintings, Dannielle welcomes the viewers to also participate in a process of introspection.

 Statement

 Representation matters to me.
 It informs the work I create.
 I paint with the hope that my viewers not only feel empowered and inspired, but also seen and understood.
 My work is a visual journal.
 Each painting is record of my personal experiences, observations, and feelings.
-This acrylic archive has enabled me to explore aspects of human frailty and vulnerability, racial and ethnic identity, gender, sexuality, and feminism.
+This acrylic archive has enabled me to explore aspects of human frailty and vulnerability, racial and ethnic identity, gender, sexuality, feminism, relationships and community.

 I aim to show my experiences in a way of thriving not just surviving.
 I do not want to be defined by trauma, our joy should continue to be highlighted.
 I believe there is still room for more exploration for black figures in art when it comes to representation.
 It is my hope that my depiction of simple everyday experiences provides new understandings of Black womanhood and causes new connections to be made.